 Curbside Recycle and Garbage Pick-up

-No, residents supply their own trash bags and containers.
+No, residents supply their own trash bags and/or containers.

 Mondays.
 Alternating co-mingle (glass, metal, plastic) one week and paper and cardboard the following week.
 Please refer to the recycle calendar for exact dates.